The caretaker period for the 2024 Local Government Elections is expected to start on 29 January 2024 and will end no earlier than 26 March 2024.

 Applications from $500 to $30,000 are welcomed.

-Please review the Community Grants Policy prior to application to ensure you meet eligibility and requirements.
+Please review the Community Grants Policy before applying application to ensure you meet eligibility and requirements.

 Apply online via City of Gold Coast SmartyGrants.
-Applications close on 31 July.
-Late applications will not be accepted.
+Applications open on 1 July.

 Details of allocation will be published following determination of applications.